 This is one of the reasons I support doing away with 501(C)(3) status the IRS affords to churches – if the church were really doing what the Bible called them to do with the money, it’d be tax deductible anyway, without the non-profit status, and may even be more motivated to help the community if keeping it in the church coffers no longer afforded them a tax shelter.
 But contrary to the lifestyle of people of God – who were martyred either in body, in posessions, or both – the western culture of the church mistakenly teaches its members that finances are to be poured into an establishment, rather than a cause.
 Rarely do you find men who are willing to make tents and smell like fish to preach the gospel anymore.
 When they do appear, we ship them off to third world countries, and with proportionately little support.

 Not to say there’s anything wrong with having wealth.
 Joseph of Arimathea was a wealthy man, as were many members of the early church as expressed in Acts, who had land and property to give away to help meet needs in the early church.
 James even recognizes and legitimizes wealthy Christians in his letter, reminding them to be generous and share.
 People work hard, and do well in business.
 There’s nothing wrong with this; the real problem with wealth is in others falsely connecting it to favor from God.
-Ananias and Sapphira are a good example of how this is not the case.
+It is not having wealth that is sin, but rather desiring it.
+Ananias and Sapphira are a good example.

 If you trace the prosperity movement back to its roots, the teaching originates from an often severely misinterpreted and out-of-context passage in the book of Malachi.
 Malachi 3:8-12 is taught in many churches as a key passage for the belief that tithing brings approval from God and lack of such brings a curse; a teaching which is both very dangerous and misleading.
 The next section explores this passage and explains what Malachi was really talking about.
 The “bless me because I give” philosophy is not only scripturally unsound, but dangerous – apart from the feelings of condemnation it can heap on an individual, it can introduce them to a compulsion that can truly put them under a curse.
 I’ve seen it first hand in prosperity-driven churches.